When it comes time to choose a cup for your child, parents need to consider the effect that sippy cups have on speech development.

-As a speech therapist who works in feeding therapy, I have very strong opinions about cup drinking.
-Yes, teaching your toddler how to drink from a cup is a precursor to speech development, and making a smooth transition now will prevent problems down the road.
+As a speech therapist specializing in oral motor development, I have very strong opinions about cup drinking.
+Teaching your toddler how to drink from a cup is a precursor to speech development, and making a smooth transition now will prevent problems down the road.

 How Bottle Drinking Effects Tongue Position

 There ain’t no shame in the bottle game.
 Bottle feeding is a quick, easy way for you to provide nutrients to your baby.
 It’s also a lovely way for your partner to bond with baby during mealtime.
 Perhaps you are doing a combination of breast and bottle feeding, or maybe you are solely bottle feeding.
 Whatever your choice is, I am sure you are doing what is best for you and your family.

 Here is the thing about bottle feeding, though.
 Because breast feeding allows for babies to naturally learn the tongue and lip patterns that are needed for more mature swallowing (solid foods) and speech development, babies who are bottle fed do not have this experience.
 So, from birth, babies are learning unnatural patterns of tongue and lip movement.

 Around 5-6 months, many babies will begin mouthing their toys as they start to explore their world.
 Soon after, they will be looking to gnaw on some cold teethers as their first teeth emerge.

 What you may not know, however, is that these teeth come equipped with “sensors” that tell them when to stop growing.
 Teeth will only grow until something disrupts their path (i.e. gums, other teeth, tongue).
 This also applies to bottles, meaning that providing a bottle after teeth begin to emerge can have an impact on the growth of baby teeth.

 Ok, so here’s what we know so far:

 - Bottle drinking pushes the tongue down and back

 - Bottles can block teeth from growing to their full potential